GOOSMANN ROSE COLVARD & CRAMER, P.A.

 TILA-RESPA INTEGRATED DISCLOSURES (TRID)

-- GRCC, as closing attorney, must get information to the lender approximately 10 to 14 days prior to the closing date for completion of CD to meet the delivery requirement.
-To this extent, at least 10-14 days prior to planned closing date, Agents and/or the Buyer will need to communicate to us:
+- GRCC, as closing attorney, must get information to the lender approximately 10 to 14 days prior to the closing date for completion of the initial CD to meet the delivery requirement.
+To this extent, at least 10-14 days prior to the planned closing date, Agents and/or the Buyer will need to communicate to us:

 - Any/all contract changes/amendments/etc.

 - ALL BUYER PAID COSTS –whether prepaid or to be paid at closing, including inspection invoices, homeowners insurance premium, survey invoices, etc.

 - Each agent’s individual real estate license number AND the real estate company’s state license number [TIP: Put your license #s into the contract up front; NCAR forms are set up to gather this, so just use it].

 CLOSING DATE: The CD must be delivered to the Buyer/borrower at least three (3) business days prior to the scheduled closing date if by email or longer if by mail.
 This is often a preliminary or initial CD and subject to changes based upon our review to finalize and balance for settlement.

 - Agents will not likely receive an advance copy of the CD before it is delivered to the Buyer/borrower.

 - The lender typically sends the initial and preliminary CD to GRCC as the closing attorney when it is sent to the Buyer/consumer, but we will not automatically be permitted to send a copy to any real estate agents.